Taxonomy, habitat, feeding, reproduction, behavior

 It is a bird of exceptional beauty, highly sought after as a pet.
 Rick Jordan, author of a guide to parrots (2009), says that the blue parrot is a sweet, intelligent pet that adapts quickly to people.

-It has the disadvantage of adopting a person as a partner in the house, preventing them from approaching it.
+It has the disadvantage of adopting a person as a partner in the house, preventing others from approaching it.

 Dr. Rafael Cartay is a Venezuelan economist, historian, and writer best known for his extensive work in gastronomy, and has received the National Nutrition Award, Gourmand World Cookbook Award, Best Kitchen Dictionary, and The Great Gold Fork.
 He began his research on the Amazon in 2014 and lived in Iquitos during 2015, where he wrote The Peruvian Amazon Table (2016), the Dictionary of Food and Cuisine of the Amazon Basin (2020), and the online portal delAmazonas.com, of which he is co-founder and main writer.
 Books by Rafael Cartay can be found on Amazon.com